 Default qualifier usage applies for each statement, as defined by DB2's rules.
-This is equivalent to SET CURRENT SQLID for a STATIC OF DYNAMIC SQL Statement.
+This is equivalent to SET CURRENT SQLID for a STATIC or DYNAMIC SQL statement.
 However, Oracle restricts object access authorization to the current logon id, and not the package owner's id.
 To control object access, the logon must be handled either through an explicit access grant (object grants, or role grants), or through a stored procedure that imposes object access authorization.